BZFlag-Dev/bzflag/plugins/fairCTF/README.txt

 ===============================================================================

 Fair CTF is a server plug-in that regulates CTF games for team evenness.
-If the team sizes become unfair, CTF is disabled and players are notified; team flags will be dropped instantly when picked up.
+If the team sizes become unfair, CTF is disabled and players are notified.
+Team flags then cannot be picked up, and previously-held team flags may be dropped.
 Once the teams even up again, CTF is re-enabled and the game can continue.

 This plug-in uses a state-based approach that was designed for 2-team CTF games.
 While it will still work with more teams, chances are that CTF play